-To explore the synergy that exists between play and writing, it is useful to briefly recognise the commonalities that exist in how researchers and theorists have described the processes and functions of both literacy and play.
-First, play is a culturally framed activity (Gaskins, 2014; Roopnarine, 2015) where children build social and cultural knowledge by engaging in shared activities within specific contexts, thereby aligning it with socio-cultural and situated theories of literacy (Gee, 2004; Smagorinsky, 2011; Street, 2013).
-Second, both play and literacy involve children using inal work is properly cited, the use is non-commercial and no modifications or adaptations are made.
+To explore the synergy that exists between play and writing it is useful to briefly recognise the commonalities that exist in how researchers and theorists have described the processes and functions of both literacy and play.
+First, play is a culturally framed activity (Gaskins, 2014; Roopnarine, 2015) where children build social and cultural knowledge by engaging in shared activities within specific contexts, thereby aligning it with sociocultural and situated theories of literacy (Gee, 2004; Smagorinsky, 2011; Street, 2013).
+Second, both play and literacy involve children using multiple modes of communication from which to build shared meanings (Flewitt, 2017).
+Children are experts in using multiple languages of expression from which to express, explore, and connect thoughts, feelings and imaginings to others (Malaguzzi, 1996, cited in Cagliari et al., 2016).
+And, third, akin to multiliteracies where children are enabled to exercise agency and express identity through their participation, play has democratic potential; it is a means to listen to, as well as hear, diverse voices as individual and collective expression (Rinaldi, 2006).
+Rather than being mutually exclusive therefore, play and literacy both offer young children multiple possibilities for participating with others in culturally symbolic activity where different voices and ideas, theories and hypotheses, can be heard (Lenz Taguchi, 2010).

-1In England, the Reception year is the first year of school for children aged 4-5 years old.
-The framework for teaching and learning in Reception classrooms is the Early Years Foundation Stage (DfE, 2021).
+&lt;sup>1 In England the Reception year is the first year of school for children aged 4-5 years-old.
+The framework for teaching and learning in Reception classrooms in the Early Years Foundation Stage (DfE, 2017).